delmic/odemis/doc/develop/microscope.rst

  * spectrometer-integrated: same as the spectrometer, but the detector is also used as a 'ccd'.
  * monochromator: A detector to acquire one wavelength at a time.
- * overview-ccd: a (optical) view of the whole sample from above
+ * overview-ccd: a (optical) view of the whole sample from above.
- * chamber-ccd: a (optical) view of the inside chamber
+ * chamber-ccd: a (optical) view of the inside chamber.
  * time-correlator: a one-dimension detector with "T", the time, as dimension.
    It reports the energy emission over time (from a specific event).

 Typical emitters can be of the following roles:
- * light: controls the excitation light of the fluorescence microscope
+ * light: controls the excitation light of the fluorescence microscope.
- * lens: the lens on the optical path of the optical microscope (or of the SPARC)
+ * lens: the lens on the optical path of the optical microscope (or of the SPARC).
  * e-beam: scanner of the SEM.
+ * laser-mirror: scanner of a confocal microscope.

 Typical actuators found can be of the following roles:
- * stage: it can have 3 linear axes ("x", "y", and "z"), and 3 rotational axes ("rx", "ry", and "rz")
+ * stage: it can have 3 linear axes ("x", "y", and "z"), and 3 rotational axes ("rx", "ry", and "rz").
  * focus: Changes the lens distance to the sample.
 Must have "z" axis.
  * ebeam-focus: Changes the focus of the e-beam.
 Must have "z" axis.
  * chamber: manages the pressure and/or sample loading.
    It must have a "pressure" axis.
+ * pinhole: To change the size of the pinhoe in a confocal microscope.
+Must have "d" axis.
- * mirror: To move the mirror of the SPARC, can have four axes: x, y, rz (yaw), ry (pitch)
+ * mirror: To move the mirror of the SPARC, can have four axes: x, y, rz (yaw), ry (pitch).
  * align: alignment actuator for the SECOM and DELPHI microscopes.
    For the SECOM, it must have two axes: "a" and "b".
    For the DELPHI, it must have two axes: "x" and "y".
  * sem-stage: the stage of the DELPHI that moves the (whole) sample holder.